rippondoragithub/rippondoragithub/Country_Emissions_Analysis/README.md

 ## Usage

-To run this analysis, open the 'country_emissions_analysis.ipynb' notebook and execute the cells.
+To run this analysis, open the 'Country Emissions Analysis.ipynb' notebook and execute the cells.